 - A Shell (general information such as component name, status).
 For task details on creating components and providing the shell, see "How to Create Business Components in ALM" on page 46. - Content (steps or scripts).
-Low-level, detailed information, such as the component's design steps and/or automation.
+Low-level, detailed information, such as the component's manual steps and/or automation.
 The contents provide detailed instructions for performing business process tasks in the application.
-The contents are saved in containers called facets.
-Component content can be manual, automated, or both-depending on whether you create manual design steps and/or implement automation for the component. - For task details on creating manual components, see "How to Work with Manual Design Steps" on page 80. - For task details on creating automated components, see "How to Work with Keyword GUI Automation" on page 93 and "How to Work with Scripted GUI and API Automation" on page 124.
+Component content can be manual, automated, or both depending on whether you create a manual implementation and/or automation for the component. - For task details on creating manual components, see "How to Work with Manual Implementation" on page 78. - For task details on creating automated components, see "How to Work with Keyword GUI Automation" on page 91 and "How to Work with Scripted GUI and API Automation" on page 122.